-The major in Media Arts Production is designed to provide students with production skills, complete with practical hands-on experience together with a theoretical foundation in the moving, visual media.
+The major in Screen Media is designed to provide students with production skills, complete with practical hands-on experience together with a theoretical foundation in the moving, visual media.

-Please note: This media arts production major is only offered at Parramatta South.
+Please note: This Screen Media major is only offered at Parramatta South.

 The Public Relations major covers the skills and knowledge required in the profession of public relations, including event management, issues and crisis management and campaign development.

 The major focuses on the role of the public relations practitioner or adviser and provides a theoretical framework of the industry.
 Students engage with both theory and practical projects and complete an internship placement.

 Recognised by the Public Relations Institute of Australia and the Media Federation of Australia.

 Get real-world placements at companies like the ABC, News Corp Australia, SKY News, Fairfax Community News, OMD, Ikon Communications, Carat Media, The Public Relations Institute of Australia, Channel Ten, Salmat, OHD, Zenith Optimedia, Nine Network and 360 PR.

 Wherever you travel, you can expect to find one of our Bachelor of Communication graduates.